datalad-handbook/book/docs/usecases/external_collaboration.rst

 .. find-out-more:: Advice for the external collaborator

-   When providing code in a remote analysis, the external collaborator should make the execution as easy as possible for the data holder.
+   When providing code in a remote analysis, the external collaborator should make the execution as easy as possible for the data provider.
    For this, the following pieces of advice can help:

    * Write clean and well-documented code to make a pre-execution review simple.